mattmonforte/DistanceParallel/README.md

 DistanceParallel is a python command for [Rhinoceros 3d CAD modeling software](https://www.rhino3d.com) that measures the distance between two parallel planar surfaces.

 ## Installation
-Have not tested on Windows

-Download and unzip file.

-DistanceParallel Measure distance between two parallel planar surfaces

-## Installation

 1. Download and the unzip file.
-2. Move or Copy the file to the PythonPlugIns folder.
-3. Create the folder PythonPlugIns if it doesn't already exist.
+2. Move or Copy the folder (DistanceParallel {guid}) into the PythonPlugIns folder.
+Create the folder if it doesn't already exist.
   * Mac: ~/Library/Application Support/McNeel/Rhinoceros/6.0/Plug-ins/PythonPlugIns/
   * Win: C:/Users/<username>/AppData/McNeel/Rhinoceros/6.0/Plug-ins/PythonPlugIns/
 4. Restart Rhinoceros